What is “Military Strong?”

 How long is the training?

-The training is made up of modules, which are each about 15 minutes long.
-It will take about an hour to complete the entire program.
-Participants can watch the curriculum in one sitting or over several hours or days.
-You can also resume the last course or lesson you attempted in a previous visit.
+The training is made up of five modules, which are each about 15-25 minutes long.
+It will take less than 90 minutes to complete the entire program.
+Participants can watch the curriculum in one sitting or split it up over several sessions.

 How much do the courses cost?